United States Air Force: Warrant officers

 Although provisions were made in Title 10 of the United States Code for the secretary of the Air Force to appoint warrant officers, the Air Force had not used warrant officer grades for many years, and, along with the Space Force, were the only U.S. Armed Services not to do so until 2024.
 The Air Force inherited warrant officer ranks from the Army at its inception in 1947.
 The Air Force stopped appointing warrant officers in 1959, the same year the first promotions were made to the new top enlisted grade, chief master sergeant.
 The remaining warrant officers were slowly phased out.

 The last active duty Air Force warrant officer, CWO4 James H. Long, retired in 1980, and the last Air Force Reserve warrant officer, CWO4 Bob Barrow, retired in 1992.
-Upon his retirement, he was honorarily promoted to CWO5, the only person in the Air Force ever to hold this grade.
+Upon his retirement, he was honorarily promoted to chief warrant officer 5.
+He was the only person in the Air Force ever to hold this grade until 2026.
 Since Barrow's retirement, the Air Force warrant officer ranks, while still authorized by law, were not used.